 The grants support work in schools in Columbus, Mansfield and Wooster.Read more

 The mission of The Ohio State University Upward Bound Program is to instill and foster the necessary skills, talents, and motivation needed for each participant to successfully graduate from high school and enroll in and complete their post-secondary education.
 Each student will be encouraged to take full advantage of their Upward Bound experience while continuously improving their level of preparation for the next stage in their academic career.
 The Upward Bound Program is intentionally designed to empower students to take a proactive role in education and excel far beyond their idealized potential.

-Upward Bound meets with
+About Upward Bound

 During the summer component of Upward Bound, students participate in a six-week enrichment institute.
-During these six weeks, students take core-subject classes, electives, attend program-sponsored career day and college fair events, and college visits.
-Eligible graduating seniors participate in the Upward Bound Bridge Program which affords them the opportunity to take actual college courses at The Ohio State University for six (6) hours of transferrable college credit.
+During these six weeks, students take core-subject classes, electives, attend program-sponsored career day, and college fair events, and college visits.
+Eligible graduating seniors participate in the Upward Bound Bridge Program which affords them the opportunity to take actual college courses at The Ohio State University for six (6) hours of transferable college credit.
 The Upward Bound Program is a great opportunity for young people to enhance their academic abilities, set short-term and long-term goals, and go to college!

 Academic Year Component

 Throughout the academic year and summer component, mathematics, science, language arts, and foreign language classes are taught to provide academic enrichment for all program participants.
 Additionally, students take an enrichment course that focuses on topics such as financial aid, scholarships, resume writing, choosing a college major and/or career, ACT/SAT preparation, and study skills.
 This enrichment course, as well as various cultural, educational, and recreational program-sponsored activities, focuses on to building life skills such as relationship building, leadership, communication, and etiquette.